 Space and Comfort

 The Overlander is one of the most spacious, most comfortable tents that we've tested.
 With a maximum inside height of 51 inches, you can easily sit up and enjoy the view and have plenty of room to change clothes.
 The floor space is the same (38 sq ft) as the top-shelf competitors, and there are two side windows and two roof windows.

 One of the best features of the Overlander is the included LED light strip, which illuminates the tent to make setting up your bedding in the dark a simple task.
 Also, the included external rubber boot bag makes it so that you'll never have to bring muddy footwear inside, and the wide, sturdy ladder takes a lot of the danger out of climbing in and out of the tent.

 Smittybilt is not known to put its name on weak products.
 The 600D polyurethane canopy will withstand just about anything the weather can throw at it.
 The ladder is the widest of any that we tested.
 At 17 inches, it makes bringing gear, children, or pets up to your sleeping zone a much safer, easier task than other ladders.
 You never know when or why you'll need to get down in the middle of the night, so having the extra ladder width really does help.

 One feature that also boosts durability on the Overlander is the included boot bag.
 With your boots staying outside, you'll minimize the risk of damaging the floor or the mattress.
 We noticed that the zippers on this model aren't quite as beefy as some of the competition — we didn't find any problems with this during our wear tests, but it's something to consider.

 Ease of Conversion

 Converting the Overlander to camping mode is relatively easy.
 It only takes undoing two straps, and then you can just completely remove the cover by tearing off the velcro that holds the cover around all four sides of the tent.
-Once the cover is off, the ladder easily extends to length because it is a sliding ladder rather than a telescoping ladder.
+After the cover is removed, the ladder easily extends to length because it is a sliding ladder rather than a telescoping ladder.